scmmmh/metadata-tutorial/source/access_data/oai_pmh/records.rst

         print(record)

 * Line #1 creates a new :code:`OAIRecordReader`, again passing the OAI-PMH endpoint URL as the first parameter.
 By default the :code:`OAIRecordReader` loads all records from the OAI-PMH server, which can be many thousand.
 We thus provide a second parameter :code:`max_records=1`, which tells the :code:`OAIRecordReader` to return at most 1 records.
 * Line #2 sets up a for loop to loop over all records provided by the :code:`OAIRecordReader`.
-In this case, this will only be one record, but you can change that parameter to return multiple records.
+In this case, this will only be one record, but you can change that parameter in line #1 to return multiple records.
-* Line #3 prints the record
+* Line #3 prints the record.
+In practice this is where we would do more complex processing of each record.

 By default the :code:`OAIRecordReader` fetches the data in "oai_dc" format, which looks like this: